madprops/blog/docs/noda.md

 ---

-**15. Nara** - The Deep Center
+**15. Mura** - The Deep Center

 The gravitational heart of the second cycle.
-Nara is soft but incredibly heavy.
+Mura is soft but incredibly heavy.
 It represents density, accumulation, and things hidden beneath the surface.
 It is the weight of deep water, the silent archiving of memory, and the quiet hum of immense, stored power.

 ---